madankulal/Interview-task/README.md

    Open in browser:
    http://<external-ip>

-Secrets Management :
+## Secrets Management :
 Secrets are stored in Azure Key Vault and accessed securely using:
 AKS Managed Identity
 Secrets Store CSI Driver
 Secrets are mounted inside the container at:
 /mnt/secrets/APP-MESSAGE

-Application Logic:
+## Application Logic:
 The application retrieves configuration in the following order:
 Azure Key Vault (mounted file)
 Environment variable
 Default fallback

+## Logging:
+Application logs are generated using Python logging Logs can be viewed using: kubectl logs <pod-name>

-CI-CD:
+## CI-CD:
 GitHub Actions is used to:
 Build Docker image
 Push image to Azure Container Registry
 Deploy updated image to AKS

-Logging:
-Application logs are generated using Python logging Logs can be viewed using: kubectl logs <pod-name>
+## Future Improvements
+We can Use Terraform remote backend (Azure Storage) Add Kubernetes readiness & liveness probes
+Implement Helm for templating
+Add monitoring (Prometheus & Grafana)
+Enable autoscaling (HPA)
+Use separate environments (dev/stage/prod)